jackDev221/NeuralChain/cmd/clef/README.md

 the signer, the signer will then provide the user with context and asks the user for permission to sign the data.
 If the users grants the signing request the signer will send the signature back to the DApp.

-This setup allows a DApp to connect to a remote Evrynet node and send transactions that are locally signed.
-This can help in situations when a DApp is connected to a remote node because a local Evrynet node is not available, not synchronised with the chain or a particular Evrynet node that has no built-in (or limited) account management.
+This setup allows a DApp to connect to a remote NeuralChain node and send transactions that are locally signed.
+This can help in situations when a DApp is connected to a remote node because a local NeuralChain node is not available, not synchronised with the chain or a particular NeuralChain node that has no built-in (or limited) account management.

 Clef can run as a daemon on the same machine, or off a usb-stick like [usb armory](https://inversepath.com/usbarmory), or a separate VM in a [QubesOS](https://www.qubes-os.org/) type os setup.